The Oblates of the Sisters of Perpetual Adoration

 The Oblates meet regularly at Saint Philip’s and share their life of prayer, witness, and service with our community.
-If you would like to learn more about them or about the classes, programs, and more that they offer please click the “Oblates” button below to contact Sharon Stetz, Oblate Director, and/or telephone (801) 971-1735 (cell)/(520) 232-3641 (home).
+If you would like to learn more about the Oblates and the Oblate charism, please click the “Oblates” button below to reach out by email, or telephone Sharon at (520) 664-5136.

 To learn more about the Benedictine Sisters of Perpetual Adoration, visit their website here or call (660) 944-2221.